 The expression “Every Turk is born as soldier!” is among the slogans shouted in the farewell ceremonies for soldiers, which is one of our social traditions.
 And it actually tells a historical truth.
-According to some historians, the 5000-year Turkish history begins in Central Asia.
+According to some historians, the 5000-year Turkish history begins in Central Asia with the oldest army ever.
 In the Central Asian steppes where the nomadic culture is dominant, the Turks come to the forefront with their combativeness.
 This information is derived from the Chinese resources of that period’s most aggressive races.
 With their mythological, historical, and geographical background, the Turks are known for their heroism at many points in the history of the world, and they bear the rare title of the soldier nation.

 Metehan and the First Army

 Metehan, who is one of the immortal rulers of the Hun State, is also known by his name Oğuz Kağan, and he established the first army when he first ascended the throne in 209 BC.
 Nowadays, 209 BC is accepted as the foundation date of the land forces.
 Metehan, who was also acknowledged as a military genius, made the Turkish land army with